ndrsbl/CRWar2Track/README.md

 # CRWar2Track
-Scripts to track Clas Royale's war 2 clan participation
+Scripts to track Clash Royale's war 2 clan participation

 The purpose of these scripts are to help manage an active war clan in Clash Royale.
 It shows participation during the last 24 hours, which we use to chase people to complete